Tyronexx/Synth/README.md

 # Synth
 This is an android app that fetches Games from [News API](https://newsapi.org/v2/) API.
-It allows one to read news from popular mainstream media such as BBC, Le Monde etc
+It allows one to read news from popular mainstream media such as BBC, Le Monde etc. Also allows one search for news

 ## Onboarding Screens
 <img src="screenshots/onboarding_1.jpg" width="350"/>